Australian Open: Naomi Osaka and Serena Williams progress to quarter-finals

 "Even the games that I lost were super close, one shot here and one shot there, and I just felt like, 'Serena you've got this, you've just got to keep going.'"

-Williams, who avoided any injury during a fall in the early part of the second set, will face the winner of the last-16 match between Simona Halep and Iga Swiatek next.
+Williams, who avoided any injury during a fall in the early part of the second set, will face two-time Grand Slam winner Simona Halep next.

+Halep gained revenge for her French Open fourth-round defeat by Iga Swiatek with victory over the Polish teenager to reach the last eight.

+Having lost the first set, the Romanian second seed controlled the second set as the unforced errors mounted up from the French Open champion.

 Osaka, aiming for a fourth Grand Slam title and second at the Australian Open, will meet Hsieh Su-Wei in the quarter-finals.